P3rf3ctXZer0/Pixelmon-BYOI/README.md

 # -G-

 * Gauges and Switches - The Mod adds devices to output or measure redstone power in different style variants.
 Complete documentation, feature details, credits, and community references is on the github project page here.

-* GemsPlusPlus - Adds the many missing gems to the game and even has support for "Constructs Armory" and "Tinkers Construct"

 * Gotta Go Fast - Removes rubberbanding.